Your browser version is no longer supported, so you may experience issues while using this site.

 What does Cat Insurance cover?

-Depending on which cover you choose, Cat Insurance can offer you 80% of eligible vet costs back if your cat suffers accidental injury or illness.
+Depending on which cover you choose, Cat Insurance can offer you up to 80% of eligible vet costs back if your cat suffers a Specified Accidental Injury or illness.
 You’ll also have cover for home vet visits, emergency boarding, and access to optional cover for routines such as desexing and teeth cleaning.

 What's not covered?

 These are just a few examples.
-For more detail and a full list of exclusions, see page 29 of the PDS.
+For more detail and a full list of exclusions, read the PDS.

 How do I choose the right Cat Insurance?